 Among the many benefits of marrows, one is the role they play in disease prevention.
 Marrows have the required nutrients that make the bones stronger and healthier.
 Thus, if you make them a part of your diet, they will help prevent or reduce the chances of osteoporosis.

-As mentioned above, in the health benefits of marrows, they can prevent kidney stones as well.
+As mentioned above, in the health benefits of marrows, they can prevent kidney stones.
 This is highly helpful for those individuals who consume stone-producing foods in their diets in excessive amounts, like spinach, tea, chocolate, nuts, etc. Therefore, adding marrow to the diet can create the needed balance and help prevent future kidney problems.

 Marrows can prevent cancer, primarily because they contain antioxidants and carotene in a specific ratio.
 Individuals at high risk of cancer (where cancer runs in the family) should make marrows a part of their diet.
-People whose iron levels run low should include vegetable marrow in their food as well because the reduced iron count can easily contribute to the development of anemia in the body.
-So, to prevent anemia, vegetable marrow can be very helpful.
+People whose iron levels run low should include vegetable marrow in their food because the reduced iron count can easily contribute to the development of anemia in the body.

 Interesting Facts about Vegetable Marrow

-- According to certain historical sites, vegetable marrow’s seeds were first brought to Africa and Europe by the famous Italian explorer Christopher Columbus.
+- According to specific historical sites, vegetable marrow seeds were first brought to Africa and Europe by the famous Italian explorer Christopher Columbus.

-- Marrows are perfect for consuming during the sweltering summer months because they naturally have a cooling impact on the human body.
+- Marrows are perfect for consumption during the sweltering summer months because they naturally have a cooling impact on the human body.

 - Vegetable marrows are easy to grow at home.
 Their vines can grow all year.
-The best part is that apart from the fruit itself, the leaves and seeds can be consumed too.
+The best part is that the leaves and seeds can be consumed apart from the fruit itself.